Villylily/Dochacat/README.md

 # Dochacat:3
 "Dough-Cha-Cat"
-A Chat interface for Google Docs for when Google Chat is not an option Its pretty simple to use
+A Chat interface for Google Docs for when Google Chat is not an option.
+Its also pretty simple to use
 <img width="1408" height="592" alt="image" src="https://github.com/user-attachments/assets/a6787608-4177-46a7-ae99-c596bf143be7" />
 (Logo is AI Generated)